 It's off to Grand Canyon's stunning West Rim for sightseeing, a leisurely walk and a lunch.
 Whether you choose to experience the West Rim on the standard tour or pay a little extra for an upgraded tour with a helicopter ride and boat trip, this trip to the Grand Canyon offers one of the clearest views of the Colorado River.
 Arrive at the Grand Canyon via motorcoach and enjoy a complimentary breakfast on the way.
 Once you arrive, those on the standard tour you will have time for a leisurely walk at Guano Point.
 Prepare to be whisked to the canyon floor on a helicopter and down the Colorado River on a pontoon boat.
 This is one of the more exciting things to do in Las Vegas!

-Some would call us crazy for strolling through 30 rooms with haunted artifacts that may or may not possess us.
+How about this for family activities in Las Vegas: Some would call us crazy for strolling through 30 rooms with haunted artifacts that may or may not possess us.
 But our daredevil Vegas side says: “bring it on Zak Bagans’ Haunted Museum.”
 The Haunted Museum in downtown Las Vegas is the perfect fear-inducing, adrenaline-pumping attraction for people who love spooky artifacts all year round, not just during Halloween.
 The guided tour takes you from room to room and let’s you check out artifacts like Dr. Kevorkian’s “VW Death Bus,” Michael Jackson’s “Propofol chair” and the world’s most haunted object, the “Dybbuk Box.”
 No big deal right?
 Wrong.
 The last time we checked, evil spirits were not fun to play with.
 Remember your friend Billy from down the block?
 Yeah, he played with them too.
 Do you know where he is now?
 Probably not.

 The world fell in love with him and his magic on NBC's "America’s Got Talent," and now we’re claiming Mat Franco as our own with his headlining magic show at The LINQ.
 Winner of season nine, this guy has already proven that he has the mojo to wow a massive audience with his sleight of hand and out-of-this-world magic.
 Oh, and his charisma just cranks it all up to 11.